Rukiza/tree-sitter-prolog/README.md

   > tree-sitter generate

   > tree-sitter parse examples/example1.pl

   > tree-sitter test

+  > npm test

 ## ToDo

 * Implement CHR parsing.
 * Better match ISO
+* Add floats
+* Add context to some operators e.g =.. is Var =..
+List and is.

 ## When using in Atom apps.